scarf-sh/scarf-shell/README.md

 ## Setup

 You'll need a Scarf account and a File Package created.

-Note that backend URLs will not be relevant here as there is no redirect needed, but as of writing this README our UI requires them to set up a File Package.
-Put anything you want there, it will be discarded (eg, `https://not-needed.com`).
+Enable `Event Collection Only`.

 Read more here: https://docs.scarf.sh